 Citizen- Outside the back of case, however sometimes it may be inside the case back.
 Seven or eight digits older cases starting with 4 then a dash, on newer cases the caliber number is shown then a dash then the case number examples: 4-065346, or 9010-095014 & 35-S22059.
 Please no numbers like GN-4W-23, which is not a case number and is not needed when ordering.

 PULSAR-Stamped outside back of the case, six to eight digits, usually starting with a V, W, or Y.

 BULOVA-ACCUTRON-CARAVELLE- On the inside back of case, either in black ink or embossed on watches made from 1950 to 1998.
-Never watches now have the case number on the outside the case back.
+Newer watches now have the case number on the outside the case back.
 Once, the company that claimed America Run's on Bulova Time was a great power and still many of the old parts are available in material houses around the USA.

 CASIO-Stamped on the out side back of case.
 Model number is the number which follows the box that contains the movement #.
 Bands, Crystal & Bezels can the be special ordered 7 to 10 days.

 LONGINES-WITTNAUER-JUBILEE- Stamped inside case, also give caliber number.